fdnd-task/the-web-is-for-everyone-interactive-functionality/docs/browsers-en-feature-detection.md

 Baseline has two stages:
 Newly available: The feature is supported by all of the core browsers, and is therefore interoperable.
 Widely available: 30 months have passed since the newly interoperable date.
 The feature can be used by most sites without worrying about support.
+Prior to being Newly available, a feature has Limited availability when it's not yet supported across browsers.

 Duidelijk, industry standard, bestaande onderzoeken, iets minder arbitrair dan “wat op ons shitty device lab werkt”, past zich door de tijd aan (houdbaar), komt veel terug in artikelen en caniuse.
 Enige nadeel dat het Google branded is (en dat baseline zelf (nog) geen rekening houdt met polyfills, toegankelijkheid, backwards compatibility, bugs, dus dat de werkelijkheid iets complexer is..)